Carsten Saft: Public and advisory roles

+Musical career

+Outside of medicine, Carsten Saft is a passionate jazz and fusion musician.
+He plays in a jazz-fusion ensemble named “You Probably”, a project he formed together with Irish-born blues musician Matt Walsh (sax, trompet, trombone), German drummer Bernd Rath, and the bassist known as “Andreoid”, followed by Max Willers.
+Saft contributed as a guitarist and composer to the group’s debut album Don’t, which was released in late 2023.
+The album, credited to “You Probably – A Matt Walsh, Bernd Rath, Andreoid and Carsten Saft Project,” features twelve tracks blending elements of jazz, blues, and progressive rock, and was made available on streaming platforms in December 2023.
+In October 2025 a second album entitled Dance followed.
+Saft had been active in music since his youth and often performed in local jazz bands during his university years, though 2023 and 2025 releases marked his first professional recordings.
+In interviews, he has mentioned music as an important creative outlet that complements his scientific work, providing balance and a different form of expression.

 Personal life

 Saft lives in Bochum, Germany.
 He has one daughter (born c.2005).
 His father, Jürgen Saft (born 1943), was a public servant and later a trade union official.
 Jürgen Saft was also involved in local politics as a member of the Social Democratic Party (SPD): he served on the district council (Kreistag) of Minden-Lübbecke from 1997 to 2009.
+He was also a member of the SPD Party Council ("SPD Parteirat") and a candidate for the first European Parliament in 1979.
 Carsten Saft credits his family background for instilling in him a strong sense of social responsibility; he has noted that seeing his father's community engagement influenced his own commitment to patient advocacy in his career.